garden-io/garden/docs/reference/template-strings/custom-commands.md

 ---
-order: 7
+order: 9
-title: Custom Command configuration context
+title: Custom Command template context
 ---

-# Custom Command configuration context
+# Custom Command template context

 The below keys are available in template strings for the `exec` and `gardenCommand` fields in [Custom Commands](../../advanced/custom-commands.md).